WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/code-examples.md

 # Code examples

+In documentation, mark a block of code such as a lengthy command or a code example to distinguish it from standard text.
+To express code examples in HTML, use the `<pre>` element.
+In Markdown, use a code fence (` ``` `).

 This page explains how to format code examples in documentation.
 For more information about other code-related documentation, see [Code in text](), [Placeholders](), and [Command line interface syntax]().

 For more information about adding code blocks in the Gutenberg block editor, see [Code block](https://wordpress.org/support/article/code-block/) and [Preformatted block](https://wordpress.org/support/article/preformatted-block/).